Roccamonfina

 Roccamonfina is a comune (municipality) in the Province of Caserta in the Italian region Campania, located about 60 km northwest of Naples and about 40 km northwest of Caserta.

 In the communal territory is the extinct volcano of Roccamonfina.
 The fossil human footprints called Ciampate del Diavolo have been found there.
 The town is surrounded by dense groves of sweet chestnut trees.

 History

 In the territory of the volcano are traces of Ausonian or Auruncan settlements, with remains of polygonal walls dating to the 6th-5th century BC.
-Findings of coins and inscriptions seems to confirm the presence of a settlement in the current town as early as the 3rd century BC, although it is mentioned only in the 10th century AD.
+Findings of coins and inscriptions seem to confirm the presence of a settlement in the current town as early as the 3rd century BC, although it is mentioned only in the 10th century AD.

 In the Middle Ages and the modern era it was a fief of Neapolitan and Papal noble families, while under the Bourbon rulers it was a direct possession of the crown of the Two Sicilies.